 The Shih Tzu is susceptible to a variety of eye problems, including:

 The Shih Tzu Eyes

 The Shih Tzu – like many brachycephalic breeds – has naturally protruding eyes.
-Shih Tzu’s eyes protrude because of the shape of their skull and position of the eyes.
+Shih Tzu’s eyes protrude because of their skull shape and the eyes’ position.
 Unfortunately, this ocular protrusion makes the Shih Tzu susceptible to eye infection, drying, and injury.

 The Shih Tzu Coat

 In addition to their ocular anatomy, the Shih Tzu has long hair that frames the face.
-This long hair often grows over the eyes, falls into the eyes, and mats around the eyes due to tearing and eye discharge, and this can cause infection and injury.
+This long hair often grows over the eyes, falls into the eyes, and mats around the eyes due to tearing and eye discharge, which can cause infection and injury.